 Most criminal cases come with a load of uncertainty, mostly during the arrest and arraignment of the case.
 This is where the client starts asking about bail prices for a particular offense, which is understandable and necessary, as no one knows for sure how much bail will be given because it depends on the offense.

 Bailing someone out of jail can be ridiculously high, and in California, even the cheapest bail amounts in the state can cost thousands of dollars.
 This is a situation that hurts many families in the country.
-With Angels Bail Bonds, we can help families lower their burden no matter their case.
+With Angels Bail Bonds, we have bail bondsman that can help families lower their burden no matter their case.
 Bail agents are the people that can help you lower the bail amount.

 Bail agents are indeed required by California law to charge 10% of the full bail amount, but some companies are allowed to offer certain discounts to qualified clients.
-Bail agents may be a but hand-tied, but they will always seek what’s best for the client, and finding ways to do that is exactly the reason why we work so hard at Angels Bail Bonds!
+Bail agents may be a but hand-tied, but they will always seek what’s best for the client, and finding ways to do that is exactly the reason why we, as a bail agent, work so hard at Angels Bail Bonds!